Vin-Jex/couple-of-javascript-project/README.md

 > DOM Traversing

+> How to use getBoundingClientRect, slice, offsetTop, pageYOffset

 #### *Please note that this projects was only coded by `pythoniclaver` and was not created by `Pythoniclaver` but create by <!--  [John Smilga](www.johnsmilga.com)--> <a href="www.johnsmilga.com">www.johnsmilga.com</a>*